“I was breathless reading this!”

-With rebels plaguing the canals, hunted by the authoritarian Border Guard, and the guards of the Metropolis pursuing Marquos for his attempts to liberate a child, the route north is wrought with peril.
-Both the despotic militants and the ragged bands of fighters who resist them vie for the boatman’s support, and Marquos is drawn into a war many don’t realise exists.
-His journey takes him further than the inhospitable North, into the darkest truths of his people and their history, unravelling secrets as foggy as the world around him.
+With rebels plaguing the canals, and the authoritarian Guards pursuing Marquos for his attempts to liberate a child, the route north is wrought with peril.
+The militant rulers and the ragged resistance fighters vie for the boatman’s support, drawing Marquos into a war many don’t realise exists, and revealing secrets about the world that threaten to wipe out what little is left.

 On the night before Christmas, mercenary Scullion’s ride home is ambushed halfway between the last surviving cities in America.
 Concerned only with getting drunk for the holiday, his attempts to abandon his fellow passengers to bandits lead him on a collision course with a barbaric community who have utterly distorted the seasonal spirit.
 This is one madcap night he cannot survive alone, challenging his perceptions of the meaning of Christmas.